Two dead, 26 missing as Typhoon Molave slams into Vietnam

-QUANG NGAI, VIETNAM (AFP) - Two people were reported killed and 26 others missing as Typhoon Molave hit central Vietnam on Wednesday (Oct 28), knocking down trees and tearing roofs off homes in some of the worst destruction seen in years.
+QUANG NGAI, VIETNAM • Two people were reported killed and 26 others missing as Typhoon Molave hit central Vietnam yesterday, knocking down trees and tearing roofs off homes in some of the worst destruction seen in years.

 The authorities relocated around 375,000 people to safety, cancelled hundreds of flights and closed schools and beaches ahead of the typhoon, which made landfall south of Danang packing winds of up to 145kmh.